-Our teaching staff includes experienced educators, who adapt their working methods to each pupil’s needs and capacities, thus fostering their development.
+Our teaching staff is made up of experienced educators who adapt working methods to the needs and capabilities of each student, thereby supporting their development.

 Teachers working at our school:

 - encourage action and cooperation,